RochSchanen/numcontroscilla/README.md

 This first part is the development of the code to configure an FPGA.
 The code is simulated using "GHDL".
 The simulation produces an output in the form of a VCD file.
-This file can be displayed using "GTKwave".
+This file can be displayed using "GTKwave" (28 July 2024).

 	Status